 We are converting our website to totally embrace the digital-age and permit digital downloads to streamline your acquisition of these old and rare trade directories in ebook form – ready for Kindle, Kobo and any other modern eReader – not forgetting the trusty tablet and PC users!
-We still offer a physical CD or DVD option for those who are willing to to wait a day or two.

 Please bookmark this site, for we have many [many!] hundreds of historic book titles waiting in the wings being prepared for release.
 Furthermore if there are any areas of interest so far not covered and we may be able to accelerate the scanning process for you, please contact us.